iridl/x24-vector/enacts/README.md

     docker push iridl/enactsmaproom:20240205
     docker logout

+# Finding the most recent published container image
+Visit https://hub.docker.com/r/iridl/enactsmaproom/tags .
+Clicking on the most recent tag will take you to a page that gives the sha256 hash of the image.

 # Running enactstozarr on a partner DL

 After having installed a Dockerized system, and after having creating appropriate folders in `/data/datalib/data/` according to the partner's configuration, run the command: